 Working together with dedicated professionals, this public service opportunity provides valuable professional experience, and you will develop and apply a wide range of skills, from managing resources to conducting public outreach.

-For candidates hired in FY22 and FY23, a recruitment incentive bonus is available to those who are hired with the following language scores: 2/1 in Chinese, 2/2 in Portuguese, and 3/3 in Spanish.
+The Department of State offers a recruitment incentive bonus to eligible Consular Fellow candidates who demonstrate designated language qualifications.
+The Department determines the language qualifications each fiscal year based on service needs.
+For Fiscal Year 2025, a recruitment incentive bonus is available to Consular Fellow candidates who, at the time of hiring, have the following language scores: 2/1 Chinese Mandarin, 2/2 Portuguese, or 3/3 Spanish.
 Consular Fellows may also be eligible to participate in the U.S. Department of State’s Student Loan Repayment Program (SLRP) at any post in which they serve when they sign an initial three-year service agreement.
 For more information on the program visit Foreign Service Officer Benefits.

 We are looking for motivated, culturally aware, adaptable problem-solvers who have sound judgment and strong customer service skills and can retain their composure during stressful circumstances.